Published: March 2021

 How and when to submit marriage notice forms

 Notice of Marriage lasts for 12 months from the date of notice.
 Both parties should each complete a marriage notice form and bring or send their forms to the Registrar.
 All fees should accompany the notice forms and any documents that are needed.
-Please contact the office to arrange an appointment by calling 028 9027 0455.
+Contact the office to arrange an appointment by calling 028 9027 0455.

 The notice takes effect on the date that the Registrar receives the two notice forms, fees and documents.
 Then the earliest possible marriage ceremony would be 28 days later.